-The markers placement can be set using a regular interval setting (starting from the first vertex) and/or the line geometry: first, last or each vertex, on the central point of the line or of each segment, or on every curve point.
+The Marker placement can be set using a regular interval setting (starting from the first vertex) and/or the line geometry: first, last or each vertex, on the central point of the line or of each segment, or on every curve point.

 Offset along line: the markers placement can also be given an offset along the line, in the ref:unit <unit_selector> of your choice (millimeters, points, map unit, meters at scale, percentage, …):

 A positive value offsets the markers symbols in the line direction (with On first vertex and With interval placements) and backwards (with On last vertex placement).

 A negative value on a not closed line will result in no offset (for On first vertex and On last vertex placements) or backwards offset of the symbols (from the last vertex).

 With a closed ring, QGIS treats the offset as continuing to loop around the ring (forward or backward).
 E.g. setting the offset to 150% (resp. -10% or -110%) results in the offset being treated as 50% (resp.
 90%) of the length of the closed ring.

 The Rotate marker to follow line direction option sets whether each marker symbol should be oriented relative to the line direction or not.

 Because a line is often a succession of segments of different directions, the rotation of the marker is calculated by averaging over a specified distance along the line.
 For example, setting the Average angle over property to